-The 4+1 Accelerated Degree Program is a competitive program for outstanding School of Public Health students who are seeking an advanced degree in health administration, community health or epidemiology.
+The 4+1 Accelerated Degree Program is a competitive program for outstanding School of Public Health students who are seeking an advanced degree in health administration or public health.
 Participation in this program allows students to fulfill some graduate program requirements as undergraduates, and the graduate courses count for both graduate and undergraduate degree requirements.
-Students seeking admission to these programs must have at least 60 credit hours in the IU system at the time of admission.
 Specific GPA minimums are required.
-For additional information students should contact the program director or academic advisor.
+Additional information can be found on the FSPH accelerated degree webpage.
+Interested students should contact their academic advisor.